sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 Start thinking about:

-- Colocating related code in the same file folder to make it easier to change, move, or delete.
+- Colocating related code in the same file or folder to make it easier to change, move, or delete.
 - Before adding another option to an abstraction, think whether this new use case really belongs there.
-- Before making tests DRY, think whether is would make them more readable or maintainable, or a bit of code duplication isn’t an issue.
+- Before making tests DRY, think whether is would make them more readable and maintainable, or a bit of code duplication isn’t an issue.